-Guidecraft Tabletop 87 Piece Block Set
+Guidecraft My First Block Box, 62 Piece Block Set

 A great starter set to encourage block play at a young age.
 Don't expect your toddler to do more than just line the blocks up linearly.
 You'll watch your child's block skills evolve over time, by stacking them, building actual structures and maybe even adding vehicles or people.
 This block set will last for years.